-The definition of the kind of ‘drama’ that we see thrown about in real life – at the office, in a restaurant or even in the streets – is best described as ‘making a big deal over something unnecessarily'.
+Drama is great!
+When it’s kept on screen or on a stage.
+In real life, however, drama can suck!
+The definition of the kind of ‘drama’ that we see thrown about in real life, at the office, in a restaurant, or even in the streets, is best described as ‘making a big deal over something unnecessarily'.

 Ring any bells?

 We have all been witness to this type of ‘drama’ at some time or another.
 Have known people that thrive off of and create drama… or perhaps been guilty of it ourselves?
-But do you really have the time or room in your life for something that cause’s unnecessary conflict, tension and just general bad feelings?
+But do you really have the time or room in your life for something that causes unnecessary conflict, tension, and just general bad feelings?

-Drama can eat away at what we don’t already have enough of in our lives – time.
+Drama can eat away at what we don’t already have enough of in our lives: time.
 Do you really want to be wasting any more of it?

 The day you left school was probably the day you thought you’d finally turned your back on drama forever.
-You have probably since learnt that no matter what your age, drama still has a way of creeping back into your life.
+You have probably since learned that no matter what your age, drama still has a way of creeping back into your life.

-Learn how with these 5 awesome tips for a ‘drama free’ life:
+Learn how with these 5 awesome tips for a drama-free life!

-Drama always begins with an assumption from someone; a negative interpretation of a situation, person or event that leaves the person feeling hurt and wanting to share their pain with others.
+Drama always begins with an assumption from someone; a negative interpretation of a situation, person, or event that leaves the person feeling hurt and wanting to share their pain with others.